Water arrears and trust funds

 This fact sheet covers England & Wales.
 You will need different advice if you live in Scotland.

-This fact sheet tells you the rules that apply to water rates debt and how to deal with it.
-It also explains how to get help paying the water bill from a trust fund.
+This fact sheet tells you the rules that apply to water debt and how to deal with it.
+It also explains how you may be able get help paying your water bill and how trust funds may benefit you.
 Use this fact sheet to:

-- help you deal with a water rates debt;
+- help you deal with a water debt;

-- find out if a trust fund can support you.
+- find out if a trust fund can support you; and

 This does not apply to businesses.
 If you are trading as a small business, contact Business Debtline on 0800 197 6026.